cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/model_and_likelihood.md

 ### Constraint Likelihoods

 The constraint terms encode the probability of model nuisance parameters taking on a certain value.
-In [frequentist](https://en.wikipedia.org/wiki/Frequentist_probability) frameworks, this usually represents the result of a previous measurement (such as of the jet energy scale).
+In frequentist frameworks, this usually represents the result of a previous measurement (such as of the jet energy scale).
-In [bayesian](https://en.wikipedia.org/wiki/Bayesian_probability) frameworks, these terms represent the [prior](https://en.wikipedia.org/wiki/Prior_probability).
+In bayesian frameworks, these terms represent the prior[^1].

+[^1]: see: the first paragraphs of the [PDGs statistics review](https://pdg.lbl.gov/2022/web/viewer.html?file=../reviews/rpp2022-rev-statistics.pdf) for more information on these two frameworks

 We will write in a mostly frequentist framework, though combine can be used for either frequentist or bayesian analyses.
 In this framework, each constraint term represents the likelihood of some parameter, $\theta$, given some previous observation $\tilde{\theta}$, often called a "global observable".